 Alaska Marriage License Requirements

-If you're getting married in the state of Alaska you must first apply for a wedding license at any in-state county clerk office.
-These offices, some of which are referred to as the "marriage license bureau," are usually located in the county probate court or circuit court.
+If you're getting married in the state of Alaska you must first apply for a wedding license at any in-state borough clerk office.
+These offices, some of which are referred to as the "marriage license bureau," are usually located in the borough probate court or circuit court.
 This document outlines the requirements you must adhere to in order to get a valid marriage license that can be used statewide.
 Let's begin…

 Cost of Your License